zongruxie4/UniversalJailbreakDB20XX/README.md

 **Quick summary:** This companion contains *non-binding* legal templates and safety-focused wording intended to help maintainers and contributors document responsible disclosure, takedown requests, and rules-of-engagement.
 It is **not** legal advice.
+Samsoft Universal Jailbreak Research — FOR RESEARCH ONLY

+This repository collects prompt patterns, failure cases, and mitigations observed during black-box prompt engineering research.
+All examples are archived for study, reproduction, and development of jailbreak-resistant systems.
+Usage policy:
+• DO NOT use these materials to bypass model safeguards or enable illegal activity.
+• Use only with consented/local models or properly provisioned research endpoints.
+• Replace any actionable/unsafe examples with sanitized pseudo-prompts before public release.

 ## What this contains
 - Fillable templates (DMCA-style takedown, cease & desist, vulnerability receipt, tester consent).